dali99/dandellion-xyz/content/2021-03-03-unordered.md

   Four
 }
 ```
-If you put this into a bitfield you could store, `[One, Two, Three, Four]` as something like `00100111`
+If you put this into a bitfield you could store, `[One, Two, Three, Four]` as something like `00100111`.
 But if you don't care about whether or not it's `[One, Two, Three, Four]` or `[Two, One, Four, Three]` you could sort the list so that it's `[One, Two, Three, Four]` every time.
-And then use the fact that the first element could be any of the four variants, the second element can also be any of the 4 variants,
-but the third element can only be one of three variants, since the last one was `Two`, namely `Two`, `Three`, or `Four`.
+You can then use the fact that the first element could be any of the four variants, the second element can be any of the 4 variants, but the third element can only be one of three variants, since the last one was `Two`, namely `Two`, `Three`, or `Four`.
 Spending two whole bits on that would be a 25% waste of space!
-If we use the "index" of the available options as the bit value we might be able to do something about it.
+If we use the "index" of the available options as the bit value we might be able to save a lot of space.
-The fourth element can be one of only two variants, `Three`, or `Four`.
-This would obviously have quite the space savings.
 ```
 000000  [One, One, One, One]
 000001  [One, One, One, Two]